astro-YYH/GokuNEmu/README.md

 - `example.ipynb`: Demonstrates how to use GokuNEmu for predicting the nonlinear matter power spectrum.
 - `speed_benchmark.ipynb`: Benchmarks the runtime performance.

+## Training data
+The data used as the training set for the emulator are available at https://github.com/astro-YYH/T2N-MusE.

 ---